 Why pH Balance is Important for Your Pool

-Maintaining the proper pH balance in your pool will keep your pool finish and equipment in good working order. pH balance is also important for the comfort and safety of the people using your pool. pH balance is the measure of how acidic or basic your pool water is.
+Maintaining the proper pH balance in your pool will keep your pool finish and equipment in good working order. pH balance is also crucial for the comfort and safety of the people using your pool. pH balance is the measure of how acidic or basic your pool water is.
 An ideal pH level for pool water is 7.4 as measured on a numeric test strip.

 Keeping the Right pH for Your Pool

 pH balance measures the acidity or baseness of the water in your pool.
 The proper pH balance can keep your pool equipment working longer.
 It will also make your pool finish and other fixtures (like ladders, handrails, and drains) last longer.
 Besides its effect on your pool and equipment, pH balance can affect how comfortable your pool water is to swim in.
-If the pool water is too acidic or too basic it can irritate that skin, eyes, and mucous membranes.
+If the pool water is too acidic or too basic, it can irritate the skin, eyes, and mucous membranes.